50,000,000 Elvis Fans Can't Be Wrong: Elvis' Gold Records, Volume 2: Reissues

-RCA first reissued the original 10 track album on compact disc in 1984; this issue, in reprocessed (fake) stereo sound was quickly withdrawn and the disc was reissued again in original monophonic.
-RCA reissued the album again in 1997 in a 20 track expanded edition, adding one A-side ("Hard Headed Woman") and one B-side ("Playing For Keeps"), along with tracks from top-selling EPs (e.g., "Peace In The Valley").
+RCA first reissued the original 10 track album on compact disc in 1984; this issue, in reprocessed (fake) stereo sound was quickly withdrawn and the disc was reissued in original monophonic.
+In 1997, RCA reissued the album again in a 20 track expanded CD edition, adding one A-side ("Hard Headed Woman") and one B-side ("Playing For Keeps"), along with tracks from top-selling EPs (e.g., "Peace In The Valley").
 Several of those EP tracks were hit singles in other countries, notably the UK (i.e., "Santa Bring My Baby Back To Me").
 The bonus tracks are interspersed within the original tracks, with the original running order of the album substantially altered.
+In 2005, RCA once again reissued the original 10 track album on CD with the correct running order.

 The unified Billboard Hot 100 singles chart was not created until August, 1958.
 Chart positions for records (below) prior to this date were taken from the magazine's "Best Sellers in Stores" chart.
 In some cases, the early measurement of success of rock and roll records also came from the "Most Played on Jukeboxes" chart.
 Chart positions (below) for the bonus tracks on the CDs were taken from the peak position that the EP album achieved on Billboard's then extant EP chart (1957–60).